Delta-Victor/water-treatment-ics-security-assessment/README.md

 - All confirmed OT devices responded to unauthenticated Modbus queries — consistent with the vulnerability demonstrated in this lab

 ### Key Finding
 Schneider Electric ATV630 Variable Speed Drives (22kW motor controllers) were identified internet-exposed in an agricultural water infrastructure region of Victoria.
 These devices control physical pump motors.
-Unauthenticated Modbus write access to a VSD allows remote motor speed manipulation - stopping, overspeeding, or rapidly cycling pumps — with potential for water supply disruption and mechanical damage.
+Unauthenticated Modbus write access to a VSD allows remote motor speed manipulation - stopping, overspeeding, or rapidly cycling pumps with potential for water supply disruption and mechanical damage.

 ### What This Means
-The three compensating controls implemented in this lab — IP allowlist firewall (IEC 62443 SR 5.1), Modbus function code filter (SR 3.5), and audit logging (SR 6.1) — directly address this real-world exposure.
+The three compensating controls implemented in this lab: IP allowlist firewall (IEC 62443 SR 5.1), Modbus function code filter (SR 3.5), and audit logging (SR 6.1) directly address this real-world exposure.
 Had these controls been in place, none of these devices would be reachable from the internet and none would appear in Shodan results.

 ### Methodology Note
 All research was conducted passively using Shodan's existing scan data.
 No devices were connected to, probed, or interacted with in any way.
 Specific IP addresses and operator identities are not published in accordance with responsible disclosure principles.